dsgrid/dsgrid/dev/spark_overview.md

 ### Cluster Mode
 Apache provides an overview at https://spark.apache.org/docs/3.3.1/cluster-overview.html

-The important parts to understand are how dsgrid uses different cluster modes in different environments.
+The most important parts to understand are how dsgrid uses different cluster modes in different environments.

 - Local computer in local mode: All Spark components run in a single process.
 This is